 | Dedicated server | R2,000 – R10,000 | Excellent — maximum performance | High-volume enterprise |

-For most WooCommerce stores, managed WordPress hosting at R200–R500/month provides the best balance of performance, security, and cost.
+For most WooCommerce stores, managed WordPress hosting at R200–R500 per month provides the best balance of performance, security, and cost.

 Ecommerce Website Cost South Africa: Design and Development